- More about your oliver guide: Megan Escher

 - Cinq Mars (near Musee D’Orsay) - was a great lunch after a morning at Tuileries and Place de la Concorde

 - Frenchie to Go and Frenchie - in the 2nd not far from L’Opera Garnier (a must walk by, even if you don’t go inside).
 The Sentier district seems to be getting more polished and is a mix of older a little run down businesses and bright shiny new spaces - I would call Frenchie to go a French take on a California Cafe - was perfect for a quick tasty lunch.
 Frenchie Wine Bar and Restaurant is higher end and you will need reservations in advance.
 You can see their kitchen from the street so it is fun to watch the action for a bit if in the area.

 - 6 Paul Bert - This was recommended by a local at Clamato who heard us discussing options.
 We were most grateful and had a delightful family dinner before our late evening walk through the lights of Paris.

 - Claus Cafe - near Palais Royal - breakfast / lunch only - gorgeous space.

 - Le Sant Regis - Cafe on Île Saint-Louis. Île Saint-Louis is a must wander around area and we had a beautiful breakfast here, before walking the short distance to Notre Dame to start our day.

 - Late night Falafel on Rue de Rosiers in the Marais - such a fun scene up until midnight.
-Many options but we loved the Red Stand that was across from the famous L’as du Fallafel.
-I can’t remember the name.
+Many options but we loved the Red Stand that was across from the famous L’As du Falafel. .